Shop

 RegSnap

-RegSnap is a shareware tool sold by Vitas Ramanchaukas for $20.
+RegSnap is a shareware tool by Vitas Ramanchaukas

 RegSnap is a registry analyzing tool that helps you analyze changes made to the Windows system Registry.
 You can compare saved snapshots and learn which keys were modified, deleted, or added.
 RegSnap is also able to analyze other sensetive system parts: list of files in Windows and Windows System directories, win.ini and system.ini files, autoexec.bat and config.sys.